rholford/867_project/README.md

 Similaily Data/... and utility/.. are requirements from the original.

 The GloVe embeddings can be downloaded from https://nlp.stanford.edu/projects/glove/, the 6B pre-trained model was used.

+## Code
+Please refer to the original authors' README for instructions to run the second and third modules (under "Code"): https://github.com/WanzhengZhu/GPS/blob/master/README.md

 ## Training
 To train the model iteratively run through the attached notebook, Final_VAE.ipynb